 Voodoo Doughnuts is a counter service bakery serving creative and irreverent donuts at CityWalk at Universal Orlando and Hollywood, within walking distance of the parks.
 This dessert review compiles food photos and thoughts from a couple of our visits to the restaurant–it was originally going to be published last summer, but I held off as an excuse to visit more for “added culinary research.”

-Without travel and indoor dining at the theme parks, our diet has been cabbage and cauliflower-centric for the last several months.
+That was “necessary” because our diet has been cabbage and cauliflower-centric for the last couple of years.
 You’d be surprised at how many things can be infused with cauliflower or cabbage these days.
 Modern “innovations” like riced cauliflower allows the stuff to be hidden in pretty any dish.
 Even guilty pleasures like pizza can be cauliflowerized via the crust.
 (What kind of sick joke is that?!?)

 But you’re presumably not here to read about my cabbage and cauliflower woes.
-However, I share it because several consecutive months of health living was thwarted last summer with a return to theme park cuisine in full-force, like a phoenix rising from Arizona!
-That happened when I devoured a dozen Voodoo Doughnuts all by myself…
+However, I share it because several months of health living was all thwarted in one fell swoop with a visit to Universal Orlando.
+Like a phoenix rising from Arizona, I devoured a dozen Voodoo Doughnuts all by myself…

 For those unfamiliar with it, Voodoo Doughnuts originally started in Oregon.
 The bakeshop’s founders sought to create a donut diner that “combined quality hospitality with their daring do-it-yourself brand of show business” (per the company’s story on its website).